Home

 / 20

-The speed limit for footpaths is 25km/h
+The maximum motorised assisted speed for motorised PABs is ___

 What should you do if you are in an accident?